 Lotwara is located 110 km from Jaipur, 7 km off from Pilodi on Agra-Jaipur highway.
 Another 11 km will take you to largest step well of the world Chand Baori, Abhaneri.
 Lotwara was chosen by its founder for its fertile land where wheat, mustard, barley and other vegetables can be grown easily.
 The royal family has done a remarkable job for the village to create Lotwara Private ITI, a school and hospital.
 Recently a petrol pump has also arrived to make their life even easier.

 This 17th century fort, built by Thakur Ganga Singh is now the home to his descendant Thakur Giriraj Singh Lotwara.
 Created on 52,300 sq ft of land, it’s a fine example of traditional Rajput architecture.
 Invincible boundary wall, the main porch, rooms built around a courtyard, Kachehri (court) which is still used to meet common people of the village and Chhatries on the top makes it a complete Rajputana residence.
-It consists of 10 guest room; a King’s Room which includes Drawing and Dining room, and 3 Queen’s room on the first floor, 4 Prince’s and 2 Deluxe rooms on the ground floor.
+It consists of 10 guest room; a King’s Room which includes a private Dining Room, and 3 Queen’s room on the first floor, 4 Prince’s and 2 Deluxe rooms on the ground floor.
 Every single room is unique in design and comes with AC and attached toilet.